Christian Bautista: 2006–2007: Just a Love Song...Live! and Inspired Tour

 Bautista released his third major album, Just a Love Song...
 Christian Bautista Live! in 2006 also under the Warner Music Philippines.
 The album, the first live album by the singer, is mainly composed of covers of different old-time hit love songs and was recorded live in a Teatrino Bar in Greenhills with a small number of audience, which are mostly specially invited fans of the singer.
 Follow up to the success of the live album was the release of his very first live DVD under the same title in early 2007.

 Bautista debuts as an actor on the big screen in Regal Entertainment's 2006 Metro Manila Film Festival entry Mano Po 5: Gua Ai Di.
 In this film directed by Joel Lamangan and written by Abi Lam-Parayno, Dode Cruz and Andrew Paredes, Christian plays Timothy a.k.a.
 Felix Yan, an Asian pop star, providing support to the bankable love team of Angel Locsin and Richard Gutierrez.
 The single "My Heart Has A Mind of Its Own" from "Completely" is used as one of the film's soundtrack.

 He launched a four-city tour in Indonesia on January 26 to February 2, 2007.
 The tour included visits in Jakarta, Makassar, Surabaya, and Bandung.

 In October 2007, he embarked a concert tour, Inspired, a one-night show in the Cuneta Astrodome with guest appearances by Gary Valenciano, Tricia Amper Jimenez, Joni Villanueva and Sam Milby.

 He collaborated with Rachelle Ann Go on the song "Pag-ibig Na Kaya?", a Filipino version of "Perhaps Love" (originally sung by Howl & J), that was used in the Koreanovela Princess Hours, aired on ABS-CBN.

 Bautista re-released Just a Love Song...Live including a CD of different Christmas songs.

 2008: West Side Story and Captured

 Bautista was included in the Valentine Concert on February 13, 2007, Ol 4 Luv, which was held at the Araneta Coliseum with Rachelle Ann Go, Erik Santos and Sarah Geronimo.

 Bautista's live album, Just a Love Song...Live!, sold close to Double Platinum following the release of the repackaged Christmas edition containing his rendition of Gary Valenciano's "Pasko Na Sinta Ko" as well as other Christmas songs.

 A musical talk show starring Bautista, The Christian Bautista Show, also aired on the Makisig Network.
 Bautista also won the award for Favorite Musical Artist Act at the first Nickelodeon Kids Choice Awards Philippines, held in 2008.

-Alongside Filipina singer Karylle, Bautista was also a part of the theatrical cast of West Side Story in 2008.
+Bautista has also participated in musical theatre.
+In 2008, he was cast by STAGES in the lead role of Tony in the Philippine production of West Side Story, staged at the Meralco Theater from September to October 2008.
+The production also featured Karylle as one of the actresses portraying Maria.

 In July 2008, Bautista's third studio album Captured was released.
 The album features bossa nova singer Sitti.